-Like us, you have probably bought some extra toys to use in the winter like Skis or a Fat Bike that you probably still want to use.
-We want to help you keep warm and keep burning off all that chocolate and cheese from the holidays.
-Remember, everybody’s internal furnace is a little different and some experimenting will be required as to how many layers and what materials you use.
+Everybody’s internal furnace is a little different and some experimenting will be required as to how many layers and what materials you use.
 While being active your body will produce its own heat.
-Capitalizing on that is key.
+Capitalizing on our heat is key.

 When being active in cold weather you are fighting heat loss from two different enemies.
 Conduction, ie Sweat is the body’s mechanism to keep cool.
 As you sweat it conducts heat away from you.
 The other is Convection, aka wind.
 It will blow your heat bubble away.
 Your clothes are your first defence.